 Emsworth

 Emsworth in Hampshire is a beautiful old fishing village nestled at the north end of Chichester Harbour, a designated Area of Outstanding Natural Beauty (AONB).
-With narrow streets, Georgian houses, walled gardens, and two millponds, Emsworth is one of our favourite coastal locations.
+With narrow streets, Georgian houses, walled gardens, and two millponds, Emsworth is one of our favourite waterside towns.
 Emsworth is particularly well-known for being the home of comic novelist, short-story writer, lyricist, and playwright, P.G.
 Wodehouse.
 For fans of Jeeves and Wooster, a visit to the local museum in North Street is a must.

 As well as an array of pubs, restaurants, and cafes, including 36 On The Quay and Fat Olives, both Michelin guide-recommended, Emsworth has long been a popular spot for artists, reflected in the abundance of galleries and pop-ups one may encounter.
 With sublime coastal walks offering views over Chichester Harbour, it’s easy to see why so many artists find this space particularly inspirational.